hssn-20/web-v6/content/posts/DataWorld-episode-1.md

 There a lot of different ways of defining an outlier, a common definition is; any data point that's significantly different from a given population.
 What is meant by 'significant' really depends on your dataset.
 A reasonable algorithm for most cases is an [IsolationForest.](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html).

 #### Step 2 - Check the missing data
 What type of data is missing?
 Is it miscoded?
-How is the missing data labelled?
+How is the missing data labelled(NaN, N/A, Null or something else)?
 Is it missing completely at random or is the missingness specific?
 What is the structure of the missing information?
 These are just a few of the questions you should be able to answer.
 The [missingno](https://github.com/ResidentMario/missingno) library provides a quick way to visualise the missing data and hopefuly begin to answer some of those questions.
 #### Step 3 - Impute
 Scikit-learn [provides](https://scikit-learn.org/stable/modules/impute.html) a few functions that can be used to impute missing values however this step isn't always [necessary](https://www.paultwin.com/wp-content/uploads/Lodder_1140873_Paper_Imputation.pdf) as you can get away with listwise or pairwise deletion for certain datasets.
 The question of when that is the case really depends on domain.
 #### Conclusion